 In December 2010, Andy was named one of Beasley Allen’s Litigators of the Decade.
 The award was created to recognize the attorney or attorneys who have demonstrated consistent excellence on behalf of their clients and the firm.
-He also has been selected to Midsouth Super Lawyers annually since 2009, Best Lawyers in America annually since 2007, and has been named to the Lawdragon 500 Leading Lawyers.
+He also has been selected to Midsouth Super Lawyers annually since 2009, Best Lawyers in America annually since 2007, and has been named to the LawDragon 500 Leading Plaintiff Consumer Lawyers, which is the 500 best attorneys across the nation in this category.
 Andy was also named the Best Lawyers 2020 Mass Tort Litigation/Class Actions – Plaintiffs “Lawyer of the Year” in Montgomery.

 After graduating cum laude from Samford University in 1988, Andy went on to graduate magna cum laude from Faulkner University’s Thomas Goode Jones School of Law.
 Beginning his legal career at a small law firm in Montgomery, Alabama, Andy gained trial experience in both state and federal courts.
 His practice encompassed a wide range of legal matters including personal injury and civil rights cases.